hasansezertasan/openapipages/README.md

 ### Developer Experience

-Several API Documentation tools ready to use at your fingertips with a standard interface.
+Several API Documentation tools are ready to use at your fingertips with a standard interface.

 No more copying and pasting the same thing from one project to another.
 Import the package and use it!